Southeast Alaska Birding Trail Juneau

 Bird watching from the beach will yield a diversity of waterfowl and seabirds.

-Look for harbor porpoises foraging in the cove and there is often good humpback whale viewing towards Lynn Canal.
+Look for harbor porpoises foraging in the cove and there is often good humpback whale viewing toward Lynn Canal.

 Directions:

-Site is a 14 mile drive from downtown Juneau north along Glacier Highway, 1.5 miles north of the Alaska Marine Highway ferry terminal.
+The site is a 14-mile drive from downtown Juneau north along Glacier Highway, 1.5 miles north of the Alaska Marine Highway ferry terminal.

 White-winged Scoter.